 Our Place: Annual Schools Exhibition 2015

-The South East’s most popular annual exhibition of art work created by schoolchildren has expanded its reach across Sussex with the addition of two new partner sites: Worthing Museum and Art Gallery, West Sussex and the Flora Twort Gallery Petersfield, Hampshire.
+The South East’s most popular annual exhibition of art work created by schoolchildren returns to Towner and continues over the summer with a partner exhibition at Worthing Museum and Art Gallery, West Sussex.

-This year’s theme for the exhibition is Our Place: Celebrating the built heritage of the South Downs and invites school children to look at the built heritage of the South Downs – whether ancient or modern, domestic or industrial, places of worship or commemoration.
-The works chosen from the collections at the partner galleries will show school children how different artists have chosen to represent places that have meaning or interest for them.
+This year’s theme invites school children to look at the built heritage of the South Downs – whether ancient or modern, domestic or industrial, places of worship or commemoration.

-A focus will be made on works from Towner’s Collections by Eric Ravilious, John Piper, Robert Tavener, William Nicholson, William Raine, Harold Mockford, and John R. Biggs.
+A focus will be made on works from Towner’s Collections by Eric Ravilious, John Piper, Robert Tavener, William Nicholson and William Raine.
 Amongst the works from the Towner’s Collection is an additional loaned work by locally based contemporary artist Wycliffe Stutchbury.